frontenddogma/web-development-glossary/manuscript/f.md

 : A machine-readable ontology describing persons, their activities, and their relations to other people and objects.
 Anyone can use FOAF to describe themselves.
 FOAF allows groups of people to describe social networks without the need for a centralized database.
 FOAF is a descriptive vocabulary expressed using the Resource Description Framework (RDF) and the Web Ontology Language (OWL).&nbsp;[†](#w-foaf) ℹ︎&nbsp;[foaf-project.org](http://www.foaf-project.org/)

 Frontend
 : The presentation layer of a piece of software, usually an abstraction that simplifies the underlying component by providing a user-friendly interface.
-In the client-server model, the client is considered the front end, even when some presentation work is actually done on the server itself.&nbsp;[†](#w-frontend-backend)
+In the client-server model, the client is considered the front end, even when some presentation work is done on the server itself.&nbsp;[†](#w-frontend-backend)

 FrontPage
 : A discontinued WYSIWYG HTML editor and website administration tool from Microsoft for the Microsoft Windows line of operating systems.
 It was branded as part of the Microsoft Office suite from 1997 to 2003.
 Microsoft FrontPage has since been replaced by Microsoft Expression Web and SharePoint Designer, which were first released in 2006 alongside Microsoft Office 2007, but these two products were also discontinued.&nbsp;[†](#w-frontpage)